-In the second quarter 2023, historical housing inventory estimates were revised based on the latest series of independent housing controls, the vintage 2022 independent housing estimates issued by the Census Bureau's Population Division.
-This includes the housing inventory timeseries data from second quarter 2020 through the first quarter 2023.
-The vintage 2022 estimates are benchmarked to the 2020 Census.
-Housing inventory estimates prior to April 1, 2020 are considered final and will not be revised further.
+In the second quarter 2021, historical housing inventory estimates were revised based on the latest series of independent housing controls, the vintage 2020 independent housing estimates issued by the Census Bureau's Population Division.
+This includes the housing inventory timeseries data from 2010 through the first quarter 2021.
+The vintage 2020 estimates are benchmarked to the 2010 Census.
 The same general procedure will be followed each year in revising housing inventory estimates with the most up-to-date independent housing estimates available.
 For an explanation of the methodology used in producing the housing inventory independent estimates, please see: www.census.gov/programs-surveys/popest.html

 Note: This time series is by the latest "vintage year."
-For example, vintage 2022 means that all estimates in this time series are identified as belonging to "vintage 2022."
-The 2010 data through the first quarter 2020 are from the 2020 vintage series, while data after are from the 2022 vintage.
+For example, vintage 2020 means that all of the estimates in this time series are identified as belonging to "vintage 2020."
+The 2010 data are from the 2020 vintage, the 2011 data are from the 2020 vintage, and so on.